seawolf42/lessons/circuitpython/class_materials/setup_board.md

 One nice thing about the AdaFruit boards is that they are designed to make this upgrade easy.
 Any time you want to reset your board or want the latest version of `circuitpython`, just follow the steps above.

 The bundle that you downloaded contains all the extra libraries beyond the standard library that AdaFruit maintains for advanced functionality.
-In this workshop we only actually need `simpleio`, but as long as there's space on the board it's easier to just add them all.
-If you are building large projects, you might need to remove things from `lib` to make space for your code, but that's beyond the scope of this workshop.
+In this workshop we only actually need `simpleio`.

 ## References